Call For Abstracts 2018

 GETVICO is a modern platform for German teachers to exchange ideas on methods and materials.

 Make plans now to participate in this free online conference - connect from home with German teaching professionals across North America.

 You can also join the conference from your mobile device: just download the Adobe Connect Mobile App.

 Conference participation requires the installation of Adobe Connect on your computer.

-By participating the GETVICO you agree on the video- and audiorecording and on the publication of the recordings on the GETVICO-Webside as well as on the Goethe-Institut youtube-channel.
+By participating in GETVICO, you agree to video- and audiorecording and to the publication of the recordings on the GETVICO website as well as on the Goethe-Institut YouTube channel.